 They also give something special back to their community by protecting local wildlife and habitat for future generations.
 From organizing fundraising events to monitoring our projects, our volunteers leverage a wide range of skills to help DUC achieve our mission.

-The DUC family includes nearly 5,300 Canadian volunteers who are putting their passion into action.
+The DUC family includes more than 5,900 Canadian volunteers who are putting their passion into action.
 They run hundreds of fundraising events, pitch in at project sites, help with educational programs and even volunteer at our offices.
 Conservation is worth their time.

 How we celebrate our Volunteers

 Our volunteers don’t do the work to be recognized, but they definitely deserve it.
-That’s why DUC and the Suzuki Canada Dealer Foundation present our DUC Volunteer Champions Awards Program.
+That’s why DUC has a Volunteer Champions Awards Program.

 The program recognizes exceptional DUC volunteers and chapters across the country, while also helping to promote the importance of conserving Canada’s wetlands.